Whitehaven 'formerly dismiss' Dion Aiye after guilty sexual assault plea

 The 37-year-old was then alleged to have committed a sexual assault on a female in a town centre bar, and Haven – the club he’s made 200 appearances for – suspended him in May as a result with his last game coming on March 17 against Swinton Lions.

-Now, in Workington Magistrates’ Court, Aiye has pleaded guilty to those sexual assault charges and has been ‘formerly dismissed’ by the Cumbrian club.
+Now, at Workington Magistrates’ Court, Aiye has pleaded guilty to those sexual assault charges and has been ‘formally dismissed’ by the Cumbrian club.

 With his sentencing still to come, the court on Monday heard that Aiye had been in a bar in Whitehaven and was stood behind the victim when he placed his hands on her hips.